 - fentanyl, an opioid pain reliever

-- drugs that thin the blood (warfarin, aspirin, ibuprofen)
+- drugs that thin the blood such as warfarin, rivaroxaban, and apixaban

-- medicines used to treat irregular heartbeats, schizophrenia, and HIV infection
+- drugs used to treat irregular heartbeats, schizophrenia, and HIV infection

 - metoprolol (Lopressor, Toprol XL), a blood pressure lowering drug

-- other antidepressants (tricyclics, lithium, SNRIs, or SSRIs)
+- other antidepressants such as tricyclics, lithium, SNRIs, or SSRIs

 - procyclidine (Kemadrin), a drug used to treat Parkinson’s disease

 You should let your doctor know about all drugs you take, including over-the-counter drugs as well as herbal remedies, vitamins, and supplements.